cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   tweaks.
 The changes I made to the "enemy gold" event varied the amounts too much on difficulty in the changes I actually played thru with, so hopefully these newer amounts will be small enough in terms of their differences.

+Also, this doesn't exactly fit in any particular scenario, but I gave the Drake Guard the Steadfast ability, because otherwise at first glance it looks like a RiPLIB violation.